eeexcellent/Oris/README.md

 # Oris

-Oris is a real-time chat application I created to allow users to easily get in touch with me through my resume website.
+**Oris** is a real-time chat application I created to allow users to easily get in touch with me through my resume website.
 It provides a simple way for visitors to ask questions or start a conversation, making it easier for potential employers or collaborators to reach out.

-The name Oris comes from the Latin word "oratio," meaning "speech" or "conversation," reflecting its purpose of facilitating communication.
+_Oris_ comes from the Latin word "oratio," meaning "speech" or "conversation," reflecting its purpose of facilitating communication.